multipath-tcp/tcp-in-udp/README.md

 # TCP in UDP

-Middleboxes can mess-up with TCP flows, e.g. intercepting the connections and dropping MPTCP options.
+Middleboxes can mess up with TCP flows, e.g. intercepting the connections and dropping MPTCP options.
 Using an TCP-in-UDP tunnel will force such middleboxes not to modify such TCP connections.
-The idea here is inspirected by an old [IETF draft](https://datatracker.ietf.org/doc/html/draft-cheshire-tcp-over-udp-00.html).
+The idea here is inspired by an old [IETF draft](https://datatracker.ietf.org/doc/html/draft-cheshire-tcp-over-udp-00.html).

 This "tunnel" is done in BPF, from the TC hooks.